singnet/snet-cli/README.md

 ```
  You can download this config for a given service from [Dapp]([https://beta.singularitynet.io/)

 Now, the instance of the sdk can be used to create service client instances.
-To create a service client instance, it needs to be supplied with the client libraries that you compiled before.
+To create a service client instance, it needs to be supplied with the client libraries that you have compiled before.
 Specifically, it needs the `Stub` object of the service you want to use from the compiled `_pb2_grpc.py` file of the client library.
-Continuing from the previous code this is an example using `example-service` from the `snet` organization:
+Here is an example using `example-service` from the `snet` organization:

 ```python
 import example_service_pb2_grpc